caspervonb/caspervonb.github.bak/_posts/2015-03-07-git-recipes-for-the-rest-of-us.markdown

 ---
 layout: post
-title: Git Recipies for the Rest of Us
+title: Git Recipes for the Rest of Us
 categories:
   - tools
 related_books: